YaminDO/Data-Analyst-Portfolio/README.md

 These certifications validate my proficiency in key areas of data analysis and underscore my ability to apply best practices in the field.
 They are a reflection of my drive to deliver data-driven insights, solve complex problems, and contribute effectively in my role as a data analyst.

-For a comprehensive list of my certifications and qualifications, please refer to my [LinkedIn profile](Your LinkedIn Profile URL).
+For a comprehensive list of my certifications and qualifications, please refer to my  [Yaminn Nge](www.linkedin.com/in/yaminn-Nge7).
 I'm eager to leverage my certified expertise to make an impact in the data analysis field, and I look forward to new opportunities to apply my knowledge and skills.

 ## Let's Connect

 I'm always open to new opportunities, collaborations, and discussions about data analysis, software development, or the exciting fusion of both.
 Whether you're looking for a data analyst with a unique software background, want to discuss a potential project, or simply wish to connect and explore opportunities together, I'd be delighted to hear from you.

-You can reach out to me via email at yaminngeinfo@gmail.com, or connect with me on [LinkedIn](Your LinkedIn Profile URL) to start a conversation.
+You can reach out to me via email at yaminngeinfo@gmail.com, or connect with me on [Yaminn Nge](www.linkedin.com/in/yaminn-Nge7) to start a conversation.
 Let's embrace the dynamic world of data analysis and embark on a journey of exploration and innovation together.

 Thank you for visiting my portfolio.
 I'm eager to continue expanding my horizons in data analysis and look forward to connecting with like-minded professionals who share my enthusiasm for data-driven excellence.